Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Stop 3 – Knutsford Terrace, Tsim Sha Tsui: A short walk to Knutsford Terrace yields a string of bars that blend international menus with creative cocktails.
 Combining quick bites with light dancing, you’ll find easy connections to more venues if you want a tempo shift.

-Stop 4 – Jordan or Mong Kok finale: Finish in a peaceful, immersive venue that blends local energy with modern design.
+Stop 4 – Jordan or Mong Kok finale: Finish in a venue that blends local energy with modern design.
 Late-night DJ sets, premium cocktails and a final nightcap at a volar rooftop or similar spot deliver experiences that feel distinctly Hong Kong.

 Drinks, menus and pricing: how to spot value during happy hours